Share the Light of Jesus this Halloween

 “God has done so much for me, I just want to show that love to others.”

-6. Pray Beforehand
+6. Pray beforehand

 Ask God to guide your interactions and to open hearts.